 Cold milk froths much better than warm milk, especially when using a steam wand.
 For regular milk frothers (not steam wands), it doesn’t make a big difference whether the milk is hot or cold.

 If your milk frother is foaming but not heating milk, warm the frothed milk on a stove or in a microwave.
-The type of froth (hot or cold) that you need depends on whether that you are making a hot or cold drink.
+The type of froth (hot or cold) that you need depends on whether you are making a hot or cold drink.

 Is Frothed Milk the Same as Steamed Milk?